Ever wondered what drives us as human beings?

 The psychological driving forces.
 The need.

-Motivation to make a purchase is symbolic of an underlying need.
+The motivation to make a purchase is symbolic of an underlying need.
 It is this need that drives our actions.

 Identify and address the deeper need, and you will render your competitors irrelevant.